 Emergency aid is not a substitute for financial aid.
 Students who are seeking funding will be required to utilize all offered financial aid resources before being awarded emergency funding.

 To request funding, please complete the online emergency funds application funds form.
-This form will be forwarded automatically to Holly Kirkpatrick, Executive Director for Financial Aid and Andrew Goretsky, Dean of Students.
+This form will be forwarded automatically to members of the Student Affairs and Financial Aid offices.
 Each request will be reviewed, and the student will be notified of a funding decision and next steps.

 To be considered eligible, the student must: